 Why Did My Resin Print Fail & Not Stick to the Build Plate?

-Issues with your build plate and the first layer are the most common reasons behind the failure of a resin print.
+Issues with your build plate and the first layer are the most common reasons behind the failure of an SLA/resin print.
 If the first layer has bad adhesion to your build plate, or the build plate isn’t flat, the chances of a printing failure is increased, especially with larger prints.

 Bad supports is another key reason that your resin print may fail on you.
 This usually comes down to the rafts, or the flat surfaces below the supports not being printed properly due to bad settings or design.